17 Unique Things to do in Condesa, Mexico City

 Taqueria Orinoco

 Try Taqueria Orinoco's three signature tacos (al pastor, chicharron, bistec) on a flour tortilla.
-The red & white restaurant chain is famous for their authentic northern-style tacos and you'll see locals and tourists wolfing down tacos until the wee hours of the morning.
+The red-and-white restaurant chain is famous for its authentic northern-style tacos and you'll see locals and tourists wolfing down tacos until the wee hours of the morning.

 El Califa